jeffhammond/HPCInfo/mpi/rma/HOWTO.md

 RMA is rather complicated and provides multiple window types and multiple synchronization motifs.

+Short version:
+  1. Use `MPI_Win_allocate` whenever possible.
+  2. Seriously, change your application memory management to satisfy (1).
+  3. Use passive target shared synchronization.
+  4. Lock (unlock) your windows immediately after constructing (before destructing) them.

+This document is organized as follows:
+  1. Window selection
+  2. Synchronization motifs
+  3. RMA operations
+  4. Shared memory windows
+  5. Library design (maybe)

+Section 2 assumes that you know what RMA operations are, but if you have somehow discovered this page without first learning about RMA operations, you may wish to skim Section 3 before reading Section 2.

 # Window Types

 There are four types of windows in RMA: